 C-BASS is a collaborative project between the Universities of Oxford and Manchester in the UK, the California Institute of Technology (supported by the National Science Foundation) in the USA, the Hartebeesthoek Radio Astronomy Observatory (supported by the Square Kilometre Array project) in South Africa, and the King Abdulaziz City for Science and Technology (KACST) in Saudi Arabia.
 The southern telescope is a 7.6-m dish donated to the project by Telkom.
 The northern telescope is a 6.1-m dish donated by the Jet Propulsion Laboratory.

-The northern instrument is conducting survey observations at OVRO.
+The northern instrument has completed the observations for the northern part of the survey at OVRO.
 We are working on final calibration of intensity and polarization.
 The southern instrument has completed its commissioning phase at Hartebeesthoek Radio Astronomy Observatory and has been moved to its observing site at Klerefontein near Carnarvon in the Karoo (Northern Cape Province), and is conducting the southern survey observations.

 The main uses of this survey will be to help us make better images of the cosmic microwave background (CMB) and to study diffuse radiation from our Galaxy.
 The CMB is the very faint afterglow of the Big Bang.
 It has a temperature of less than three degrees Celsius above absolute zero.
 By making images of this radiation, scientists are able to see the universe as it was just after the Big Bang.
 This radiation is also polarized — in a similar way to sunlight reflected off water — and this can be measured in a way similar to wearing polarized sunglasses.
 The polarization is predicted to have two distinct patterns; one due to variations in density, the other due to the presence of gravitational waves.
 The polarization patterns from gravitational waves are expected to be extremely faint (less than 1 millionth of a degree Celsius) but if they can be measured, they will provide information about the state of the universe when it was less than a billion billion billionth of a second old.